Airbnb Has Chosen The Winners They’ll Pay Live In This Beautiful Italian Town For Three Months

 — ëłęåñør (@ellyybean) January 15, 2019

-The opportunity is one of a string of similarly amazing jobs that have started to drop over the last few months — who could forget the family that were looking to pay a snapper to follow them around the world?
+The opportunity was one of a string of similarly amazing jobs that have started to drop over the last few months — who could forget the family that were looking to pay a snapper to follow them around the world?

 (Lead image: Airbnb)